Nollee/Serietjenesten/README.md

-# Websites
+# Serietjenesten
-a repository of the different websites i have coded
+This is an online magasin i made in 1st semester.